How to Teach Kids to Tie Their Shoes - Baby Chick

 I can tie my own shoes book

-Here is a fun rhyming story that your kids will love.
+This fun, rhyming book helps make learning to tie shoes feel exciting instead of frustrating.
 The book includes step-by-step tying instructions and a model shoe on the front for practicing.
 I highly recommend this book as a fun way to get your child interested and engaged in learning.

 Melissa & Doug Deluxe Wood Lacing Sneaker